Remee: 2013–present: Return to X Factor

 In 2013, Remee returned as a judge for the seventh season of X Factor alongside original fellow judges Thomas Blachman and Lina Rafn, replacing Anne Linnet.
 For his fourth year on the show, Remee was given the Over 23s category, which consisted of Lucy Mardou, Pernille Nordtorp and Steffen Gilmartin.
 Gilmartin was eliminated in week 4, Nortorp was eliminated in week 6 and Mardou lost out in the final to Anthony Jasmin, mentored by Blachman.

 It was confirmed in August 2014 that Remee would return for season 8 in 2015.
 Remee won as winning mentor in season 8 with Emilie Esther, again in season 9 with Embrace and in season 10 with Morten Nørgaard.

 Personal life

 At the age of 23, Remee had a daughter, Emma Imani.

 He was in a relationship with Maria Leander from 2001 to 2008.

 From 2009 to 2010, he dated Michala Kjær.
-He dated model Simona Popovic from 2010–2014.
+He dated model Simona Popovic from 2010 to 2014.

 At the end of 2012, Remee officially changed his name from Mikkel Johan Imer Sigvardt to Remee Sigvardt Jackman.
 Jackman is his biological father's name and Sigvardt is his adoptive father's name.

 He started dating model Mathilde Gøhler in 2014.
 In 2015, they had a daughter.
 While celebrating his birthday on 11 November 2017, he proposed to Gøhler and she accepted.